svijayarajs/ecommerce-mern/README.md

 ## E-Commerce MERN Application

 #### Description
-  This project contains the basic level implementation of an E-Commerce App where users can see a list of products and can view and buy the products.
+  This project contains the basic level implementation of an E-Commerce App where users can buy products and Admin can handle products
-  Admin can create products and can add, edit, and delete each product as well.
-Admin can add categories and edit and delete them as well.

   #### User Features
   - Login/Register
   - Logout
   - List of all products
   - View product
   - Buy product
   - Add to cart
   - Increaing and Decreasing number of products in cart
   - Deleting product in cart
   - Detail/Description of each product

 #### Admin Features
    - Admin login
    - List of all products
    - Add, edit, delete product
    - Add, edit, delete catgory

 #### Tech stack used
    - MongoDB
    - Express.js
    - Reactjs
    - Node.js
    - Bootstrap v4
    - Cloudinary(to keep images)

 #### Preview/Screenshots